gamercade-io/gamercade_console/README.md

     1. Support multiple local players
     1. Use SoAs instead of AoS for better perf?
 1. Set the user count accessable as a global somewhere
+1. Add "shared" or "client" random for doing local effects?

 Research/Thinking Tasks:
 1. Consider a graphics api without palette calls?